merlink2908/RISC-V-Based-MYTH-Workshop/Day 1/README.md

 add a1, a2, a3

-`riscv64-unknown-elf-gcc` tells GCC that you're generating code for a RISC-V target, rather than for the x86 CPU running your Codespace.
+`riscv64-unknown-elf-gcc` tells GCC that we're generating code for a RISC-V target, rather than for the x86 CPU running the Codespace.
 That's why it's called a **cross-compiler**.

 ---